knutnergaard/smufolib/docs/user_guide.rst

 .. important::

-   The attributes in this section demands strict adherence to SMuFL's glyph naming standards.
+   The attributes in this section demand strict adherence to SMuFL's glyph naming standards.
 See :ref:`this note about glyph naming <about-glyph-naming>` for details.

 Status Indicators